 HyProCure is a titanium stent, the approximate size and shape of a small screw.
 It may not look like much, but this little device has helped tens of thousands of individuals overcome painful and even debilitating pain.

 In a small and minimally invasive procedure, a HyProCure stent is inserted through a tiny incision into the naturally occurring space between the ankle and heel.
 Thanks to the unique titanium threading, the soft tissues in the foot quickly adhere to the stent naturally.
 The stent is not screwed into the bone.

 Once in place, the device realigns and stabilizes your hindfoot, which in turn influences the realignment of your entire foot, ankle, hips, and knees.
 Weight is rebalanced into a healthier configuration, decreasing pressure on sensitive joints and placing very little pressure on the stent itself.
 Patients also find an improved range of motion in the ankle, and may even notice the arch return to a more standard shape.

-Since ultrasound is both fast and inexpensive, it’s a helpful tool to have when seeing patients who suffer from common foot and ankle disorders.
+Since ultrasound is both fast and inexpensive, it can be a helpful tool when seeing patients who suffer from common foot and ankle disorders.

-This technology is useful for diagnosing and visualizing connective tissue (ligaments, tendons) injuries and conditions, such as tendinitis and tendon tears.
-Additionally, disorders in the Achilles tendon, ankle ligaments, and other tendons (including peroneal tendons) are more easily diagnosed and tracked by using ultrasound machines.
+Ultrasound is useful for visualizing and diagnosing concerns with connective tissue (ligaments, tendons), such as tendinitis and tendon tears.
+Additionally, disorders in the plantar fascia, Achilles tendon, ankle ligaments, and other tendons are more easily diagnosed and tracked via this form of imaging.

-Our podiatrists can use ultrasound in real-time mode as tool to ensure injections are guided into specific areas.
-This is particularly helpful when needing to inject medication into difficult-to-reach joints, plantar fascial insertions, or inflamed soft-tissue areas, like neuromas or bursae.
+Our podiatrists can also use ultrasound in real time as a tool to ensure injections are guided into specific areas.
+This is particularly helpful when we need to inject medication into difficult-to-reach joints, areas of the plantar fascia, or inflamed soft tissue areas, such as neuromas or bursae.